 A career in the field of Early Childhood Care and Education combines challenge with creativity and enjoyment of people.
-The four-semester ECCE program at Selkirk College provides students with the knowledge, values and skills necessary to facilitate the growth and development of children two and one/half years through school-age.
+The three-semester, 10 month, ECCE program at Selkirk College provides students with the knowledge, values and skills necessary to facilitate the growth and development of children two and one/half years through school-age.